 Endangered open terrestrial habitats as well as habitats of rare plant and animal species are currently often rather small-sized.Many of the sites we find today are only relics of former larger occurrences that remain as islands of small, fragmented areas (e.g. dry grassland fragments within shrub encroachment) - basically the last safe-harbours for many specialized species and endangered habitats.

 The majority of these small, fragmented sites lies within Natura 2000 areas.
 Nevertheless, many of them have lain fallow for several decades, but others have been abandoned more recently for socio-economic reasons.
 A reason for this is that land-use on these sites is often hampered by specific characteristics like unfavourable terrain, high ground water level, isolation or lack of a necessary first instalment.

 However, exactly these small, fragmented sites often represent very species-rich remainders of open habitats and are home to populations of rare plant and animal species.
 We have to urgently find solutions for these, from a conservation standpoint, highly valuable sites with respect to management and financing.
 Since species diversity in open terrestrial habitats is aggregated in these small areas, the solution of this problem is essential for the conservation of species diversity in Saxony-Anhalt.

-Projekt management: Prof. Dr. Sabine Tischew
+Projekt leader: Prof. Dr. Sabine Tischew

-Projekt researchers: Dr. Daniel Elias, Dr. Alrun Siebenkäs, Thomas Engst, M.Sc., Vera Senße, M.Sc.
+Researchers: Dr. Daniel Elias, Dr. Alrun Siebenkäs, Thomas Engst, M.Sc., Vera Senße, M.Sc.

 Funded by: ELER- Sachsen Anhalt (Funding period: 20.02.2017-30.09.2020).